quentin-st/Material-Freebox-OS/README.md

 Do not hesitate to open issues or to create pull requests against the master branch !
 The main project is based on SCSS to build CSS files: you'll need an appropriate compiler alongside with some Chrome extensions notions.

+> Note: we're using the EditorConfig standard to supply coding rules for this project, learn more about it [here](http://editorconfig.org/).

 ### Sidenotes
 I'm really sorry for all these `!important` in the stylesheets.
 As you may know, Freebox OS use a lot of these so I had no choice.